solaranamnesis/David-Friedrich-Weinland/Uber-die-in-Meteoriten-entdeckten-Tierreste/full-text-english.md

 They are sessile, cushion-shaped colonies with a fine porous lamellar cortex layer and crude, likewise lamellar, lacunae or chambers forming the internal skeleton.

-### 1. _Urania_, Hahn (_sensu stricto_.).
+### 1. _Urania_, Hahn (_sensu stricto_).

-We adopt in the strict sense the genus name from Hahn, which he had already established in his work _The Primordial Cell_, although as a genus of plants, for this very characteristic meteorite form.
+We adopt in the strict sense the genus name from Hahn, which he had already established in his work _Primordial Cell_, although as a genus of plants, for this very characteristic meteorite form.
 Since then, in a number of favorable cuts I have been able to study and draw these interesting forms, which in the Knyahinya meteorite are particularly common, so that any doubt about their animal nature, which Hahn later presumed in his meteorite work, can no longer exist.
 They are always smalt-blue and cushion-shaped; the very delicate, finely dashed, velvety looking porous cuticle is probably the peduncle of these sessile colonies.
 In the cross-section one immediately distinguishes a translucent porous cortex layer.
 The whole interior of the cushion consists of a rather irregular mesh tissue, which radiates from the cortex towards the center smoothing into lamellar lineaments, which have lacuna-like cavities or chambers between them.

 #### _Urania salve_.
 N. sp.